bgamari/ghc-wiki-import/dwarf/status.md

-These are in various states of completion which I'll encode with the following designations,
+These are in various states of completion which I (Ben Gamari) will encode with the following designations,